Serve on the PAGE Board to help guide the direction and focus of your state association while making an impact in the

 - Statement of Candidacy (100 words maximum).
 The PAGE board reserves the right to edit any Statement of Candidacy to meet space requirements.

-Please read the candidate qualifications and the responsibilities below before completing your online application.
-Successful candidates may serve up to a three year term.
+Please read the candidate’s qualifications and responsibilities below before completing your online application.
+Successful candidates may serve up to a three-year term.

 The following are the preferred qualifications that will be evaluated by the PAGE board:

 - Participation in and support of PAGE.
 Criteria for consideration include:

 - Applicant must be a PAGE member in good standing

 - PAGE conference attendance